11 Great Subreddits For Making Money

-However, some of them are a great starting place to get some ideas, learn from people in the same boat as you, hop on some opportunities, and make some extra cash each month.
+However, some of them are a great starting place to get some ideas, learn from people in the same boat as you, hop on some online money making opportunities, and make some extra cash each month.

 A subreddit that doesn’t need any introduction to regular readers of Niche Pursuits, r/JustStart is a goldmine of great information for any blogger who wants to build a life-changing monthly income.
 Plus, it's among our favorite ways to make money on Reddit.

 What we love about this sub:

 - There are real-life case studies with monthly updates from bloggers at all levels, both veterans and newbies.

 - Some highly respected bloggers like Shaun Marrs contribute their thoughts here regularly.

 - It inspires newbie bloggers to better themselves with the tips given within the Reddit community.
 A great example of that is this member who hit $500 a month and credited the subreddit for helping him get there.